prebid/prebid.github.io/README.md

 For CSS, the site uses Laravel Mix to build CSS from Sass (scss-flavored) source files.
 Under the hood Laravel Mix uses Webpack.

 1. follow the instructions at https://nodejs.dev to install Node.js for your OS
-1. `npm install` to install packages for building assets
+1. `npm ci` to install packages for building assets
 1. build assets as described below

 <a name="running-jekyll-locally" />